fuag15/project_northstar_openvr_driver/external/LeapSDK/README.txt

   3. C++ bindings matching the old API (https://github.com/leapmotion/LeapCxx)

 --------------------------------------------------------------------------------
-Copyright © 2012-2018 Leap Motion, Inc. All rights reserved.
+Copyright © 2012-2018 Ultraleap Ltd. All rights reserved.

 Use subject to the terms of the Leap Motion SDK Agreement available at https://developer.leapmotion.com/sdk_agreement.